ViCE-model/ViCE-model/README.md

 All COCO benchmark training runs are configured to read samples from `annotations_coarse` and `images_coarse`.

-3. Finally create a symbolic link to the COCO-Stuff164K dataset in MMSegmentation's `data` directory.
+3. Finally create a symbolic link to the COCO-Stuff164K dataset inside the `mmsegmentation/data` directory.

 ```
 $ mkdir data